JaydenKu03/MMU-FYP-System-PART2/README.md

 - Any pages that require login to access can place "require ('function/session.php');" You can also access the login user's name, ID, and role by using the $_SESSION[]

-- Any new added function should be place inside the function folder.
+- Any new added php file can place inside the function folder.